Lala Kent Refuses To Identify Her Allegedly ‘Married’ Boyfriend During ‘Vanderpump Rules’ Reunion

-Lala Kent reunited with her co-stars earlier this week for the Vanderpump Rules Season 5 reunion but unfortunately for curious fans, she didn’t reveal the name of the man she’s reportedly been dating since last year.
+Lala Kent reunited with her co-stars earlier this week for the Vanderpump Rules Season 5 reunion, but unfortunately for curious fans, she didn’t reveal the name of the man she’s reportedly been dating since last year.
 Instead, she informed her co-stars that they would never get the answers they are looking for.

-During Vanderpump Rules Season 5, Lala Kent was accused of dating a married man and while she denied that her boyfriend was committed to someone else, she refused to reveal who the mystery man was.
-In turn, the rumors continued to swirl and in December, All About the Real Housewives noted Randall Emmett as Lala Kent’s potential boyfriend.
+During Vanderpump Rules Season 5, Lala Kent was accused of dating a married man, and while she denied that her boyfriend was committed to someone else, she refused to reveal who the mystery man was.
+In turn, the rumors continued to swirl, and in December, All About the Real Housewives noted Randall Emmett as Lala Kent’s potential boyfriend.

 Although Lala Kent stayed silent in regard to the name of the man she’s dating, she did confirm one thing during the Vanderpump Rules Season 5 reunion special on Monday night.